Nicolas Elphinstone

-Nicolas Elphinstone (died 1579) was a Scottish courtier and diplomatic messenger.
+Nicolas or Nicoll Elphinstone (died 1579) was a Scottish courtier and diplomatic messenger.
+He was the son of Lawrence Elphinstone of Selmys, 1435–1515.
+He worked for James Stewart, Regent Moray and was involved in attempts to sell the jewels and pearls of Mary, Queen of Scots in 1567 and 1568.
+Moray needed to raise money to govern Scotland and subdue Mary's supporters by force.

+Elphinstone and the Place of Schank

+Nicolas or Nicholl Elphinstone, described as a servant of Mary of Guise, sought a passport to travel to France in September 1554.
 On 1 August 1566 he obtained the lands of Schank from James Sandilands, Preceptor of Torphichen.
 The Place of Schank was north of the Arniston estate in Midlothian, and an image representing the house was drawn on a 16th-century estate map.
 The walled garden of a later house on the site of Schank can be seen at Gore Glen Woodland Park, on the higher ground between the South Esk and the Gore Water.
 The wooded area between these rivers is known as the "Shank Tongue" or "Shank Point".

-Master Nicolas or Nicoll Elphinstone worked for James Stewart, Regent Moray and was involved in attempts to sell the jewels and pearls of Mary, Queen of Scots in 1567 and 1568.
-Moray needed to raise money to govern Scotland and subdue Mary's supporters by force.

 Elphinstone in London

 Nicoll Elphinstone, trained in law, was an important servant of James Stewart, Earl of Moray, a half-brother of Mary, Queen of Scots.
 Moray sent him to Queen Elizabeth's court in the summer of 1565.
 John Knox said that he went to England in July 1565 to raise £10,000 for Mary's political opponents, at the time of her marriage to Lord Darnley, finance for the rebellion known as the Chaseabout Raid.

 On 2 August 1565 Moray wrote to the Earl of Bedford, Governor of Berwick, that he had sent a boat armed with cannon to Lindisfarne to pick up Elphinstone.
 He hoped Bedford could ensure Elphinstone's safe passage on land from Newcastle.
 The ship, owned by Charles Wilson, was also intended to carry Moray's pregnant wife, Agnes Keith, to the English court in September.

 Mary Queen of Scots was imprisoned in Lochleven Castle by the Confederate Lords after the battle of Carberry Hill.
 The Earl of Moray was in London.
 He sent Nicholas Elphinstone to her in July 1567, but the Lords would not allow him to see the queen.
 The Confederate Lords considered sending Elphinstone to France to declare their actions to Charles IX.
 Moray arrived in Scotland and was made Regent of Scotland on 22 August 1567.
 He now had control of royal property including a chest of jewels in Edinburgh Castle.

 On 20 October 1567 Moray sent Elphinstone to Berwick-upon-Tweed and London with a consignment of the queen's jewels.
 These pieces were intended for sale and not to be pledged for loans.
 They were given an estimated value of 9,000 French crowns.
 The consignment included: